MicheleIceberg/treasury/moonriver/MRTP22&MBTP26.md

 Control: With bare metal servers, node operators have full control over hardware and software configurations, ensuring adherence to network rules and consensus mechanisms.

-Reliability: Bare metal servers offer robustness and stability, making them reliable choices for continuous operation in decentralized networks.
+Reliability: Bare metal servers offer robustness and stability, making them reliable choices for continuous operation in decentralized network.

 Expertise: Our team has a proven track record of creating tailor-made blockchain infrastructure that align with the Moonbeam community’s specific needs.